What is a charter school?

 Cyber charter schools are established when the state Department of Education grants the cyber charter applicant a charter.
 Oversight PDE is responsible for the oversight of cyber charter schools that it has chartered, including decisions whether to renew, non-renew or revoke the charter.
 You can review cyber charter school policy, here: Cyber Charter Schools

 In Pennsylvania, most cyber charter schools operate with expired state agreements.
-In an investigative report published January 2019 by the Philadelphia Inquirer, it found that 10 of 15 cyber charter schools in Pennsylvania are operating with expired charters.
+In an investigative report published January 2019 by the Philadelphia Inquirer, it found that 10 of 15 cyber charter schools in Pennsylvania were operating with expired charters.
 Bellefonte Area School District is in support of cyber charter school reform after finding that cyber charter schools in Pennsylvania fall in the bottom five percent.
 The district also offers its own cyber program, called Bellefonte eLearning Academy, with benefits that can't be found at cyber charter schools.
 To learn more about the BeLA program, visit this link: Q&A with Rebecca Leitzell

-Read a response from PDE's Communication Director Nicole Reigelman regarding the operation of expired charters: Response from PA Department of Education
+Read a response from PDE's Communication Director Nicole Reigelman regarding the operation of expired charters: Response from PA Department of Education.
+The Bellefonte Area school board also passed a resolution to support cyber charter school funding reform.
+Learn more about it, here: Funding reform

 According to Niche.com, a Pittsburgh-based ranking and review website, the three charter schools in Centre County, along with seven other charter schools in the commonwealth funded by Bellefonte Area School District in the 2018-19 school year, rank significantly lower than Bellefonte, which has a rating in the A’s.
 See more results, here: Charter school rankings